MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002AssignmentGuide.md

 # Minor Assignments

 I define a minor assignment as something that takes < 1 week to complete.
 You will be given directions on these in class.
-Expect there to be three minor assignments, each worth 10% of the course grade.
-I will do my best to spread them out.
+Expect there to be two or three minor assignments, which together will be worth 20% of the course grade.